Suspected Non-Accidental Injury

 - Bruising over soft tissues, multiple bruises, clusters of bruises, bruises in the shape of a hand or implement or instrument.

-- Burns in particular shapes eg cigarette burns, burns suggestive of forced immersion.
+- Burns in particular shapes or distributions (e.g., cigarette burns, burns suggestive of forced immersion).

-- Exclude metabolic bone disease with recurrent fractures (e.g osteogenesis imperfecta or osteoporosis secondary to chronic corticosteroids).
+- Exclude metabolic bone disease with recurrent fractures (e.g., osteogenesis imperfecta or osteoporosis secondary to chronic corticosteroid use).

 - Remember a child with an organic diagnosis and especially chronic illness or disability may still be at risk of abuse or neglect.

-- Certain types of fractures are more suggestive of abuse than others (although none are pathognomonic) e.g. classic metaphyseal lesions, usually caused by twisting/shearing forces, posterior rib fractures (from squeezing), skull fractures.
+- Certain types of fractures are more suggestive of abuse than others (e.g., classic metaphyseal lesions which are usually caused by twisting/shearing forces, posterior rib fractures [from squeezing] and skull fractures).

 - Any fracture in a non-mobile child should raise concern about NAI.

-- Skeletal survey to exclude fractures elsewhere [or multiple fractures from more than one occasion] – it is important to consider repeat X-rays after 11-14 days if there are concerns about possible fractures, as early changes can be missed.
+- Skeletal survey to exclude fractures elsewhere (and detect old fractures).
+It is important to consider repeating X-rays after 11-14 days if there are concerns about possible fractures, as early changes can be missed.

 - CT scan head followed later by MRI scan.

-- Ophthalmology opinion (evidence from shaking / trauma may be evident).
+- Ophthalmology assessment (evidence from shaking / trauma may be evident e.g., retinal haemorrhages).

 - Full [Complete] Blood count (to exclude thrombocytopenia) and coagulation screen.

-- Metabolic bone disease (primary osteoporosis - osteogenesis imperfecta or ‘brittle bone disease’).
-The type commonly involved with unexplained fractures is Type I (Autosomal Dominant, so there may be a family history.
-Blue sclerae are a clinical finding and there may be generalized osteoporosis and wormian bones in the skull on skeletal survey).
-Secondary osteoporosis (e.g. from chronic corticosteroid exposure, immobility or malabsorption).
+- Metabolic bone disease - primary osteoporosis (osteogenesis imperfecta [OI] or ‘brittle bone disease’) or secondary osteoporosis (e.g., from chronic corticosteroid exposure, immobility or malabsorption).
+The OI type commonly involved with unexplained fractures is Type I (Autosomal Dominant and often with a family history); blue sclerae are a clinical finding and there may be generalized osteoporosis and wormian bones in the skull on skeletal survey.

 - Copper deficiency – very rare to present with fractures as there is adequate copper in breast milk and milk formula.
 It can occur in preterm or malnourished babies.